upbound/docs/content/spaces/observability.md

 For information about which exporters are available, consult the OpenTelemetry Collector [exporter docs](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/README.md).

-Below is an example for how to configure it:
+The examples below document how to configure observability with the `up` CLI or Helm installations.

 {{< tabs >}}